CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 serializing custom attributes.
 If a model is saved with a custom input layer as shown below, FOQUS will automatically read and import the custom attributes into the Node Editor.

+PyTorch offers an optimized tensor library for deep learning.
+While Keras connects dependent layers sequentially or simultaneously, PyTorch more explicitly uses prior layers as functional inputs for later layers in the neural network.
+Similar to the built-in "custom object" registration feature in Keras, PyTorch allows the creation of custom layers while defining the "forward" advancement method that builds the network prior to training.
+Users may obtain a great deal of usage standards and best practices information as described in the PyTorch documentation: https://pytorch.org/docs/stable/index.html.

+The examples files located in *FOQUS.examples.other_files.ML_AI_Plugin* show how users may train new models or re-save loaded models with a custom layer.

 Currently, FOQUS supports the following custom attributes: